 Does Scripture tell us how to be discerning?
 It certainly does.
 Paul sums up the process in 1 Thessalonians 5:21–22: “Examine everything carefully; hold fast to that which is good; abstain from every form of evil.”
 There, in three straightforward commands, he spells out the requirements of a discerning mind. ~ John MacArthur

-Do not be fooled by professing Christians who prefer either “Progressive Christian” or “social justice Christian” to the word Evangelical.
+Do not be fooled by professing Christians who prefer either “progressive Christian” or “social justice Christian” to evangelical.
 It matters not what trendy terms people use to describe themselves, a progressive by any other name is still a liberal.
 So it should not come as a surprise to learn that some PC’s are avowed Marxists.
 Marxism is the theory of economics and politics of atheists Karl Marx and Friedrich Engels that holds that “actions and human institutions are economically determined, that the class struggle is the basic agency of historical change, and that capitalism will ultimately be superseded by communism.”
 Clearly, this theory is unbiblical.

 By calling ourselves progressive, we mean we are Christians who recognize the faithfulness of other people who have other names for the way to God’s realm, and acknowledge that their ways are true for them, as our ways are true for us.

 So here’s the bottom line: Progressive is simply a euphemism for socialism.